mikeizbicki/ucr-cs100/assignments/hw/hw1-rshell/README.md

 You must have a `LICENSE` file in your project.
 You may select any open source license.
 I recommend either GPL or BSD3.

 You must have a `README` file.
 Calling the file `README.md` is also acceptable if you want to use markdown syntax.
 This file should briefly summarize your project.
 In particular, it must include a list of known bugs.
 If you do not have any known bugs, then you probably have not sufficiently tested your code.
 See the testing section below for more details.
+I recommend watching [this video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#readme) on creating a good `README` file.

 You must have a directory called `tests`.
 The directory will contain a file called `exec.script` that contains all of the test cases you tried.
 You will generate the file using the `script` command, and it must be succinct (i.e. it cannot have unnecessary commands in it).
-You should use comments in your script to document what you are testing.
+You should use comments in your script to document what you are testing with each test case.
+[This video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#script) explains how to use the `script` command.

+When you run `rschell` from within `script`, you must run it using the `valgrind` debugging tool.
+See the [valgrind-tutorial](valgrind-tutorial) folder in this directory for a tutorial on how to find memory leaks using valgrind.

+### coding conventions

+Your code must not generate any warnings on compilation.

+Your code must pass the `cppchecker` linting tool with no warnings.

+Your final executable must have no memory leaks.

+Every time you run a syscall, you must check for an error condition.
+If an error occurs, then call `perror`.
+For examples on when, how, and why to use `perror`, see [this video tutorial](https://izbicki.me/blog/videoguide-for-github-vim-bash.html#perror).

 ### testing

 Proper testing is the most important part of developing software.
 It therefore will have a very large impact on your grade.

 It is not enough to simply show that your program works in some cases.
 You must show that it works in every possible edge case.  **That means you must try to write test cases that will break your program!**

-The code you are writing is complex, and complex programs always have bugs.
-That's okay!
-You can still get a 100% on this assignment if your program doesn't work for all edge cases.
-But you must explicitly document the cases where it does and does not work.

 **IMPORTANT:** If you do not include a particular test case that we think is important, then we will assume your program fails that test.
 It doesn't matter if your program actually passes the test or not.
 If you didn't test that case and document it, then your program fails!